Curious about life in Vermont Tech’s dorms? We’ll answer some of your questions here.

 Randolph Center, Vermont 05061.

-All packages will go to the bookstore and students will receive an email when it is ready for pickup.
+All packages will be delivered to Wilcox Facilities Center and students will receive an email when it is ready for pickup.

 What should I bring to school with me, and what items are not allowed on campus?